pingidentity/pingdirectory-go-client/configurationapi/docs/AddPkcs11CipherStreamProviderRequest.md

 ### NewAddPkcs11CipherStreamProviderRequest

-`func NewAddPkcs11CipherStreamProviderRequest(providerName string, schemas []Enumpkcs11CipherStreamProviderSchemaUrn, sslCertNickname string, encryptionMetadataFile string, enabled bool, ) *AddPkcs11CipherStreamProviderRequest`
+`func NewAddPkcs11CipherStreamProviderRequest(providerName string, schemas []Enumpkcs11CipherStreamProviderSchemaUrn, sslCertNickname string, enabled bool, ) *AddPkcs11CipherStreamProviderRequest`

 NewAddPkcs11CipherStreamProviderRequest instantiates a new AddPkcs11CipherStreamProviderRequest object
 This constructor will assign default values to properties that have it defined,